normanyahq/normanyahq.github.io/12306Description/description.md

 Plan
 -------------
-1. Gathering Data (End of March)
+1. Gathering Data (End of April)

+    Download 20 million CAPTACHAs to form the dataset.
+Collect basic statistics of the dataset, including total number of unique images and labels, the (possible) distribution of how the images appear.

-2. Construct Graph Clustering Model (End of June)
+2. Construct Graphical Model and Cluster (End of June)

+    According to the cooccurrence information and the image similarity, construct a graph model that describes the closeness among images.
+Do clustering on this graph model.

 3. Coding (End of July)

+    Fist, implement a single-thread version that runs on small dataset to validate the correctness and effectiveness.
+    Then, parallelize the algorithm and run it on the whole training set.

-4. Run Clustering and Parameter Turning (End of August)
+4. Run Clustering and Parameter Tuning (End of August)

+    Tune parameters based on the performance, and find the best combination of parameters.

 5. Class-Label OCR (End of September)

+    Class-Labels are twisted Chinese characters in the CAPTCHAs, so we need to convert them into semantic labels, and connect them to the images.

 5. Collect Experiment Data (End of October)

+    In this stage, we need to run our model on the test set, and get the final result.

 6. Writing Report (End of November)

 System Design